KnightCTF 2024 - Writeup

 Flag: KCTF{CVE-2011-2523}

-Just research online on vsFTPd 2.3.4 exploits.
+Just research online about vsFTPd 2.3.4 exploits.

 Famous Tool [Networking]